Before I went I wasn’t too sure about the things to do in Helsinki that I wanted to check out during my visit.

 Mannerheim Street is the main thoroughfare through the downtown area and you can definitely access public transportation from here to get anywhere else you need to go in the city.

-The Uspenski Cathedral is just a short walk away from the Helsinki Cathedral and the Market Square so it’s definitely worth checking out since you’ll be nearby.
+The Uspenski Cathedral is a short walk away from the Helsinki Cathedral and the Market Square.
+It’s definitely worth checking out since you’ll be nearby.

-This is actually the largest Orthodox church in northern Europe and the design as well as the architectural style really goes to show the influence that Russia had on the city in the past.
+This is the largest Orthodox church in northern Europe.
+The design and architectural style clearly show the Russian influence ever-present wherever you’re wandering in Helsinki.

-The structure was built in 1868 on top of a small hill, so there is also a nice view of the surrounding area once you reach the foot of the church.
+The Cathedral was built in 1868 on top of a small hill.
+There is a great view of the surrounding area once you reach the top near the entrance.

 Rock Church (Temppeliaukio Kirkko)